 One thing I'll say about Ruby, she may have been slow, but she cleaned things proper.

-Music by Christone Macpherson based on an earlier folk bush ballad
+Music by Christine Macpherson based on an earlier folk bush ballad

-Heard by diembodied voice at seaance.
+Heard by diembodied voice at seance.
 See more